zadorlab/KinBot/README.md

 ## How to Install

-KinBot is installed with `pip`, either from the PyPI repo or by first cloning this github repo and then install it locally.
+KinBot can be installed both in three different ways, from the PyPI index (`pip install`), from the conda-forge repo (`conda install`) or by cloning this github repo and then install it locally.

 ### PyPI